Terms and Conditions

 6. Service partnership (update contracts)

 6.1 Palette may offer the customer a chargeable service partnership agreement (PaletteService).
-During the term of the service partnership agreement, Palette shall deliver to the customer all current updates that have not yet been acquired (software and data), whereby merchandise and custom products are not included in the scope of delivery.
+During the term of the service partnership agreement, Palette shall deliver to the customer all current updates that have not yet been acquired (software and data), whereby merchandise, custom products and installation services are not included in the scope of delivery.

 6.2 Updates shall comprise, in Palette’s discretion, either a new version of the program that offers an improved scope of services, or data extension and/or updating.
 Updates shall be provided solely for the current pre-update version of products manufactured by Palette.
 The content of updates is set by Palette without legal claim.